-The e FM Plan should contain, at a minimum, the following information: EPA Guidance (Click to Download) Reference Guide for Asset Management Tools 1 Discussion of when plan was first created, how it gets updated, and date of most recent update Strategic Planning STEP 2 Discussion of how the water system budget is determined and funded; including a copy of the current budget Water System Owner Best Practices Guide Talking to Your Decision Makers Best Practices Guide Asset Management for Local Officials Asset Management Best Practices Guide Setting Small System Rates for a Sustainable Future STEP Asset Management STEP 3 Discussion of how customers are charged for water, including billing practices and how unpaid accounts are resolved Setting Small System Rates for a Sustainable Future STEP Asset Management STEP Rural and Small System Guide to Sustainable Utility Management 4 Discussion of how the funding for capital improvement funding needs (based on the Asset Management Plan) of the water system are budgeted Setting Small System Rates for a Sustainable Future STEP Asset Management STEP Taking Stock STEP 5 Discussion of any reserve fund for water system capital improvements and how it is funded and used, and how often funds are added to the account Setting Small System Rates for a Sustainable Future STEP Asset Management STEP 6 How often are the water system revenues and expenses reviewed?
+The FM Plan should contain, at a minimum, the following FM Plan should contain, at a minimum, the following EPA Guidance (Click to Download) information: Reference Guide for Asset Management Tools 1 Discussion of when plan was first created, how it gets updated, and date of most recent update Strategic Planning STEP 2 Discussion of how the water system budget is determined and funded; including a copy of the current budget Water System Owner Best Practices GuideTalking to Your Decision Makers Best Practices GuideAsset Management for Local OfficialsAsset Management Best Practices GuideSetting Small System Rates for aSustainable Future STEPAsset Management STEP 3 Discussion of how customers are charged for water, including billing practices and how unpaid accounts are resolved Setting Small System Rates for a Sustainable Future STEP Asset Management STEP Rural and Small System Guide to Sustainable Utility Management 4 Discussion of how the funding for capital improvement funding needs (based on the Asset Management Plan) of the water system are budgeted Setting Small System Rates for a Sustainable Future STEP Asset Management STEP Taking Stock STEP 5 Discussion of any reserve fund for water system capital improvements and how it is funded and used, and how often funds are added to the account Setting Small System Rates for a Sustainable Future STEP Asset Management STEP 6 How often are the water system revenues and expenses reviewed?
 Setting Small System Rates for a Sustainable Future STEP Asset Management STEP 7 Are the water system revenues sufficient to meet expenses, including reserving funds for needed future capital improvements and other expenses?
 Setting Small System Rates for a Sustainable Future STEP Asset Management STEP Water System Owner Best Practices Guide Talking to Your Decision Makers Best Practices Guide 8 Discussion of the fiscal controls in place